corynko/Coding-Quiz/README.md

 ## What Is It?

-A simple, timed quiz on various coding fundamentals
+A simple, timed quiz on various coding fundamentals.

 ## Where Is It?

-You can take the quiz at [corynko.github.io/Coding-Quiz](corynko.github.io/Coding-Quiz)
+You can take the quiz at [corynko.github.io/Coding-Quiz/](corynko.github.io/Coding-Quiz/).

 ## How Do I Use It?